-We often think of a cosigner as a parent.
-But a relative or other creditworthy individual can also cosign a private student loan.
-In fact, we find that 26% of Smart Option Student Loan® cosigners are someone other than the borrower’s parent.
+Cosigners are often parents, but a relative or other creditworthy individual may also cosign.
+In fact, 26% of our Smart Option Student Loan® cosigners are someone other than the borrower’s parent.footnote 1

-Being a cosigner means that you and your student share the legal responsibility for repaying the student loan and making sure payments are made on time.
-Agreeing to be a cosigner may make it easier for your student to be approved for the loan.
+Being a cosigner means that you and the borrower share the legal responsibility for repaying the student loan or credit card balance, and making sure payments are made on time.
+Agreeing to be a cosigner may make it easier for the borrower to be approved.
 As they begin to make on-time payments, it’s also a great way to help them build their own credit history.

-After your cosigned student loan is approved, you can stay up to date and access the loan information with the same login credentials you created when you applied.
+You’ll be able access the loan information and stay up to date on the account using the same login credentials you created when you applied.
 If you don’t have an online account, it’s easy to register.

 - View billing statements and payment history.